Uplift » Common Car Accident Injuries

 • Was the person facing straight ahead?

-When looking at car accident injuries, they can be divided into two categories – impact injuries and penetrating injuries.
-Typically, impact injuries are caused when the person’s body part hits somewhere inside of the car.
-For example, their knee might hit the dashboard or their head might hit the side window.
-Penetrating injuries occur when loose objects fly inside of the car and penetrate the person, often resulting in cuts and scrapes.
+Car accident injuries can be divided into two categories: impact injuries and penetrating injuries.
+Typically, impact injuries are caused when a person’s body part hits the interior of the car.
+For example, their knee might hit the dashboard, or their head might hit the side window.
+Penetrating injuries occur when loose objects fly inside the car and penetrate the body, often resulting in cuts and scrapes.

 Soft Tissue Injuries

-Soft tissue injuries involve damage to the connective tissue (muscles, ligaments and tendons).
-This type of injury is the most common type among car accidents and comes in many forms.
+Soft tissue injuries involve damage to connective tissue (muscles, ligaments, and tendons).
+This is the most common type of injury in car accidents and comes in many forms.

-“Whiplash” is one of the common types of soft tissue injuries and affects the neck and upper back.
+Whiplash is a common type of soft tissue injury that affects the neck and upper back.
 It is caused by sudden movements.
-The impact causes soft tissue injuries to vulnerable body parts such as the head, neck or back.
+The impact causes damage to vulnerable body parts such as the head, neck, or back.

 Credit Card Icon